Celtics vs. Pacers Player Props Betting Odds

 |3PM

-- His per-game rebound average -- 8.5 -- equals his prop bet over/under in Saturday's game.

-- Tatum's season-long assist average -- 4.5 per game -- is equal to Saturday's assist over/under.
+- Tatum's year-long assist average -- 4.5 per game -- is the exact same as Monday's assist over/under.

 Get Tatum gear at Fanatics!